mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 ![png](../fig/05-seaborn-distplot-1.png)

 By default, the `.distplot()` function plots the histogram as a density plot with the kernel density estimate overlaid as a darker line on the graph.
-This may not be necessary and we may instead want the y-axis to represent the counts in each bin.
+This may not be necessary and we may instead want the vertical axis to represent the counts in each bin.
 We can further adjust the appearance of the histogram to make the bars more apparent and increase the number of bins.

 ~~~
 fig, ax = plt.subplots(figsize=plot_dims)